nephia/Nephia-Setup-Plugin-Assets-Bootstrap/README.md

 # NAME

-Voson::Setup::Plugin::Assets::Bootstrap - Download and deploy twitter-bootstrap into your webapp
+Nephia::Setup::Plugin::Assets::Bootstrap - Download and deploy twitter-bootstrap into your webapp

 # SYNOPSIS

-    $ voson-setup YourApp --plugins Assets::Bootstrap
+    $ nephia-setup YourApp --plugins Assets::Bootstrap

 # DESCRIPTION

-Voson::Setup::Plugin::Assets::Bootstrap is downloader for Voson::Setup that is downloads twitter-bootstrap.
+Nephia::Setup::Plugin::Assets::Bootstrap is downloader for Nephia::Setup that is downloads twitter-bootstrap.

 # LICENSE